-1) Each student will prepare a scrap file on any topic given in Unit A& B, under the guidance of Activity Teacher.
-Student should be able to justify the content of his/her Scrap file, which carries the weightage of 25 marks.
-Marks will be given for
+- 1) Each student will prepare a scrap file on any topic given in Unit A& B, under the guidance of Activity Teacher.
+Student should be able to justify the content of his/her Scrap file, which carries the weightage of 25 marks.Marks will be given for originality and creativity of thought.
+They are also instructed to acknowledge all the sources of information in your scrap file - 2) In the end of semester, viva exam is conducted by Activity Teacher.

-DAV UNIVERSITY, JALANDHAR

-2) originality and creativity of thought.
-They are also instructed to acknowledge all the sources of information in your scrap file In the end of semester, viva exam is conducted by Activity Teacher.
 Viva carries 25 marks.
 Spoken English is the focus of exam.
 Examiner asks questions related to scrap file and other general (non-technical) topics.

-the and other general (non-teenmear) topics.